vdhamer/Photo-Club-Hub/.github/README.md

 </summary>

-As mentioned above, this app focusses on photographers as members of photo clubs.
+If a photographer joined *multiple* photo clubs, the app can show *multiple* portfolios (with independent content) for that photographer - one per photo club.
+This happens when the photographer is simultaneously a member of _two_ clubs.
+But it also happens if a photographer left one club and joined another club.

-If a photographer joined *multiple* photo clubs, the app can show *multiple* portfolios (with independent content) for that photographer.
-This can be relevant if a photographer is simultaneously a member of _two_ clubs.
-But it also works if a photographer left one club and joined another club.
+Other variants are also thinkable.
-In either case (and a lot of variations on this), the `portfolio` concept keeps both sets of images separate.</p>
+In all cases, the `portfolio` concept groups the images both by photographer and by photo club.</p>

-Despite the focus on photo clubs, the app can link to a photographer's personal photography website.
+The app is thus not intended as a personal website replacement, but it can have links to a photographer's personal website.
-Such sites often showcase a photographer's work as an individual.
+Furthermore, nothing prevents you from supporting an online group of photography friends - assuming that they are interested in organizing this together.

-Furthermore, nothing prevents you from supporting an online group of photography friends: you will only need to give this "club" a name, and decide what images to post here.
+You could even consider yourself a one-person club and put your images in a single portfolio below that club.

-If you really want, you could even consider yourself a one-person club and optionally use the portfolio concept to organize different types of images.
-But a straightforward website would probably work file for this.
+Or you could use the club level to group a few individual photographers (by region or interest) as long as the members of this non-club are willing to align (e.g. maintain the list of portfolios=photographers who are then a member of a loosely-knit club).

 </detail></ul></detail>
 </ul>